mrWD/diabolocom-test-task/README.md

    - `namespace`: string - the namespace of the counter's state
 4. `<reset-widget>` for the reset widget.
 Attributes:
    - `namespace`: string - the namespace of the counter's state

+### Example of usage

+You can find an example of usage in the `web-components-integration/index.html` file.